Club Viewing Sites

 Please drive slowly and carefully on the very narrow Little Basin Rd, and arrive well before dark.

 FLASH!
-In 2019, our meeting location and date is changing to the Santa Margarita Community Room at the Scotts Valley Water District, 2 Civic Center Drive, Scotts Valley.
+In 2019, our meeting location and date is changing to the 2nd Wednesday of the month at the Santa Margarita Community Room at the Scotts Valley Water District, 2 Civic Center Drive, Scotts Valley.
+This is a few miles farther than the former Harvey West site, but its a very nice meeting room with a modern smart TV A/V presentation system.

 Take Highway 17 to Mt Hermon Rd, turn right on Scotts Valley Drive, turn left on Civic Center Drive (just past Malones Grill but on other side), turn right into the Scotts Valley Water Districts parking lot, drive down the hill and park near the top of the large lot behind the building, we're in the big meeting room on the lower ground level floor.
 There's another access to this parking lot directly on Scotts Valley Drive, but its not marked, you'll figure it out the first time you visit :)